Come Baby Come: Music video

 A music video was produced to promote the single, directed by American music video director Hype Williams.
 It features the band riding around Jersey City, New Jersey in a 1955 Plymouth Belvedere convertible.
-Danyel Smith from Spin commented on the video, "K7's "Come Baby Come" single has been pushed to pop hit status with major assistance from its video.
+Support from US music video channel The Box on the video was instrumental in breaking K7.
+Danyel Smith from Spin commented on the video, "K7's 'Come Baby Come' single has been pushed to pop hit status with major assistance from its video.
 Built on slow, close-up shots of bouncing breasts and curvaceous ass cheeks, the clip is like 2 Live Crew on Valium."
+Another Spin editor, Charles Aaron, wrote, "Irresistible ragga hook, but too fixated on boobs and male-bonding.
+Cut-offs at the softball game and tattoos at the beach rate highly."

 Impact and legacy

 In 2010, Pitchfork included "Come Baby Come" in their list of "Ten Actually Good 90s Jock Jams".
 In 2017, BuzzFeed ranked it number 61 in their list of "The 101 Greatest Dance Songs of the '90s".

 Usage in media

-"Come Baby Come" appears on the Little Fires Everywhere episode, "The Spider Web".
-The song is sampled in the song "BaDinga!" by TWRK which was a popular dance hit in 2015.
+"Come Baby Come" appears on the Little Fires Everywhere episode, "The Spider Web" and the 2006 film Stick it.
+In 2007, German rapper B-Tight sampled the song in “Ich bins” (“It’s me”).
+The song is also sampled in the song "BaDinga!" by TWRK which was a popular dance hit in 2015.

+The song is also played at the climax of the Black Mirror episode "Loch Henry".